 Wednesdays are my son’s favorite days at camp because that’s when the sno-cone truck comes!
 With this three-ingredient snow cone syrup recipe, made with sugar and water and Kool-Aid, he can have the icy treats any day of the week!

 Planning a backyard beach party?
 You have to serve sno-cones!

 And is it sno-cone or snow cone?
 While I normally have an opinion on such things, in this case, I say to spell it however you like!

-Not only am I sharing the recipe, but I also have a video tutorial for how you can make these cute customized labels for your sno-cone syrup bottles.
+You can skip ahead to the end of this post for the snow cone syrup recipe.
+But then you’ll miss the video tutorial for how you can make these cute customized labels for your sno-cone syrup bottles.

 If you think office supplies and parties don’t go hand-in-hand, then you need to check out all the amazing labels available from Online Labels.
 You’ll find all kinds of shapes, sizes and colors of labels for shipping, printing, packaging, branding and crafting.
 Even labels for sno-cone syrup bottles!

 Our group of crafty bloggers has come up with 20 different ideas for how to use labels at parties.
-You can find all the tutorials at Crafty Hangouts, or watch the live crafting videos on this YouTube playlist.
+You can find all the tutorials on this YouTube playlist.

 Online Labels has a free tool that you can use to design and print your labels.
 But for my project, I decided to break out some of my rubber stamps and ink.

 I used these cigar band-style soap labels in a white glossy finish for my sno-cone bottles.